Kitchen / Dining Area

 PROJECT TEAM

-Site Preparation / Contractor – Lars Lindbergh, Tiny Houses, Inc.
+Site Preparation / Contractor / Appliance refurbishment – Lars Lindbergh, Tiny Houses, Inc.

 Engineering – J. Cramer Silkworth, Baukraft Engineering, PLLC